What is a Certificate for Sequestration (Scotland)?

 If you cannot afford to pay enough each month to make a trust deed viable, a Certificate of Sequestration may be an appropriate route to bankruptcy in Scotland.

-This might be considered where, due to a restricted ability to contribute to a trust deed each month, you have been informed that a trust deed will last longer than the usual three year period.
+This might be considered (for example) where, due to a restricted ability to contribute to a trust deed each month, you have been informed that a trust deed will last longer than the usual four year period.

-Anyone who does not qualify for LILA (low income low asset) sequestration, perhaps because their income is too high or they own their home, might consider this route appropriate.
+Anyone who does not qualify for the MAP (Minimal Assets Process) route to sequestration, perhaps because their income is too high or they own their home, might consider this route appropriate.

 Anyone who has not been subject to creditor legal action might find that this is the only route to bankruptcy that is available to them.